1. Home

 High-risk activities

 Extreme sports and risky activities such as paragliding, skiing and scuba diving are normally excluded by standard travel insurance.
-It might be an idea to look into an adventure travel policy.
+It might be an idea to look into adventure travel insurance.

 Any pre-existing conditions you haven't declared